NethServer/nethsecurity-docs/monitoring.rst

 NethSecurity offers two types of monitoring:

-- **Real time monitoring**: it leverages Netdata to provide immediate insights into the firewall's performance.
+- **Real-time monitoring**: it leverages Netdata to provide immediate insights into the firewall's performance.
   It reads data from logs and local databases, storing metrics in RAM.
 Note that these metrics are reset upon every reboot, ensuring that only the most current data are displayed.
 - **Historical monitoring**: for a more comprehensive view over time, historical monitoring stores data on a remote controller.
   This allows metrics to be preserved across reboots and enables centralized monitoring.
 Please note that this feature requires a valid subscription both on the firewall and the controller.

 .. _real_time_monitoring-section:

-Real time monitoring
+Real-time monitoring
 ====================

-Real time monitoring is an essential feature in modern firewall systems, allowing administrators to have instant visibility into network traffic, VPN connections, and security threats.
+Real-time monitoring is an essential feature in modern firewall systems, allowing administrators to have instant visibility into network traffic, VPN connections, and security threats.
 In NethSecurity, real-time monitoring provides live data, ensuring that issues such as network congestion, unauthorized access, and security breaches are identified and mitigated promptly.
-Real time monitoring stores data in RAM and resets at every machine reboot.
+Real-time monitoring stores data in RAM and resets at every machine reboot.

-The ``Real time monitor`` page provides a comprehensive overview of the firewall's performance and status, with detailed insights into network traffic.
+The ``Real-time monitor`` page provides a comprehensive overview of the firewall's performance and status, with detailed insights into network traffic.
-It's divided into four main sections: ``Traffic``, ``Connectivity``, ``VPN``, and ``Security``.
+It's divided into four main sections: ``Traffic``, ``WAN uplinks``, ``VPN``,  ``Security`` and ``Real-time Traffic``.

 Traffic
 -------

-The below charts reads data from `dpireport <https://dev.nethsecurity.org/packages/ns-report/>`_ daemon and Netify stats plugin:
+The below charts reads data from `dpireport <https://dev.nethsecurity.org/packages/ns-report/>`_ daemon:

-- ``Total daily traffic``:
+- ``Daily total traffic``:
   this counter shows the total volume of data transferred through the firewall for the current day.

 - ``Recent traffic``:
-  the daily traffic histogram visually represents network traffic over time, updating every 2 minutes.
+  the daily traffic histogram visually represents network traffic over time, updated every 60 minutes.
   It helps identify busy periods and analyze traffic fluctuations throughout the day.
   Sudden spikes or dips could indicate potential performance issues or security threats.

-Today traffic is divided into four categories, each chart display only most active items:

-- ``Protocol``:
+- ``Local Hosts``:
-  this chart shows the breakdown of daily traffic by protocol (e.g., HTTP, HTTPS, FTP).
-  It is useful for identifying which protocols are consuming the most bandwidth and ensuring that network resources are being used appropriately.
-  High usage of unfamiliar protocols may indicate unauthorized activities.
+  this chart focuses on internal (local) hosts and their traffic.
+It helps identify the most active devices on the network, aiding in bandwidth management and detection of potential internal security risks, such as compromised devices generating unexpected traffic.

 - ``Applications``:
   this chart displays traffic by application, allowing you to monitor which software or services are generating the most traffic.